11 Ways to Control Weeds Without Chemicals

-As a chemical-free alternative, though it still uses gas, Lanini recommends torching weeds with small landscape flamers, which are hooked to standard propane tanks.
+As a chemical-free alternative, though it still uses gas, Lanini recommended torching weeds with small landscape flamers, which are hooked to standard propane tanks.
 He said this method is quick and effective for ridding weeds in sidewalk cracks and lawn edging.

 9. Keep weeds from going to seed

 Again, no matter what you do, you will never completely prevent weed growth.
-However, you can keep them from getting deeply established and spreading.
+However, you can keep unwanted plants from getting deeply established and spreading.
 Keep an eye on weeds and pull them before they can go to seed.
 For many species, you have days or weeks of growth before weeds flower and distribute seeds.